TWu3170/ATML/README.md

 # ATML
 documents for course ATMLT
-and for try the additional featutes
+and for trying the additional featutes